About Providence and the East Side neighborhoods near Brown University

 Downtown Providence has undergone a striking renaissance.
 An official Arts and Entertainment District has been established, adding a European style to its classic New England beauty.
 Out-of-State real estate developers have also discovered Providence and have invested more than 3 billion dollars Downtown, building high-rise hotels and condominium towers and transforming Providence's waterfront.
 The New York Times states, "Providence begins to see its future . . . "

-Located on the Atlantic Ocean, Providence, with a population of 175,000, is the second largest city in New England and anchors the 36th largest metropolitan population in the country.
+Small City that's easy to navigate - - Providence, with a population of 175,000, is the second largest city in New England and anchors the 36th largest metropolitan population in the country.
 Providence is a sophisticated city full of beauty, history, good food, intellect, art and culture.
 The City is also friendly and inviting to newcomers.

 Providence's pleasingly compact scale makes it great for residents who prefer walking to driving.
 Many East Side residents walk to work!
 If you work outside the City, the State's small size makes it convenient to live in our culturally rich Capital City and work just about anywhere in the State.
 In Rhode Island, the average commute is only fifteen minutes.
 When you do need to leave town, the East Side of Providence has direct access to Interstate 95, which can quickly take you to some of the Rhode Island's beautiful ocean spots, or on to Boston, one-hour north, or New York City, three-hours south.
 Providence also has commuter rail and Amtrak service.